 2. Full Article Feed

-Now, personally I don't care if you visit my page directly or read my content in a feed reader.
+Now, personally, I don't care if you visit my page directly or read my content in a feed reader.
 That's because I'm not here for the numbers.
 I'm here for the writing.
 There are other blogs that do care about numbers and therefore will limit how much of the post shows in a feed reader.
-If you want to read the full post you merely click a link that says something to the affect of "continue reading..." to finish reading the article on the actually blog page.
+If you want to read the full post you merely click a link that says something to the effect of "continue reading..." to finish reading the article on the actual blog page.

 The feed reader I use, lets you choose your desired feed reading style.
 I use the Full Articles layout, but, other options include Cards, Title Only, Magazine, or Grouped by Feeds.
-There's also customizeable categories to sort the blogs you follow.
+There are also customizable categories to sort the blogs you follow.